Whether you are pregnant, postpartum, or just want to promote the best pelvic health possible, pelvic floor physical therapy is for you.

 Then it's time to do an exam.

-We typically start with a vaginal exam to assess the function, mobility, trigger points, and strength of the pelvic floor.
+We typically start with a vaginal exam for women and rectal exam for men to assess the function, mobility, trigger points, and strength of the pelvic floor.
 Most pelvic floor PT's don't use a speculum or stirrups for for the exam.

-A vaginal (or occasionally rectal) exam is important part of the visit for the therapist to gather information about how the pelvis is being affected by the pelvic muscles.
+A vaginal/rectal exam is important part of the visit for the therapist to gather information about how the pelvis is being affected by the pelvic muscles.

 I use one finger to perform a vaginal exam, and I am looking for pain points in the pelvic floor, strength of the muscles, ability of the muscles to relax, skin integrity, signs of prolapse, position and irritability of the bowel/bladder/cervix.